Helpful information for merchants

 The National Broadband Network (NBN) is a new telecommunications network that will deliver high speed broadband and telephone services to all Australians.

 The NBN is being rolled out to communities across Australia in a staged approach.
-You can check if your street address is in the rollout area on the NBN website.
+You can check if your street address is in the rollout area on the NBN websiteThis external link will open in a new window.

 Residents and businesses using landline telephone and ADSL internet services need to move their services over to the NBN if they wish to continue using them, as the current services that utilise existing infrastructure will be disconnected on the cut-off date in your area.